ephraim13825/KZTimer/README.md

 Changelog
 =======
 <SPOILER>
+v1.71
+- fixed displaying of a wrong pre strafe value after players used +noclip (thx 2 haru)
+- fixed map end glitch where the map does not change
+- optimized strafe air-time calculation
+- optimized jump sync calculation
+- optimized default jump stats values
+- added +left/+right script detection
+- added "godlike jumps and map records only" choice for "quake sounds" player option
+- added "advanced center panel" player option: Displays whether or not players have hit a crouch jump and whether or not players have released their forward key in the right moment on long jumps
+- minor optimizations and bug fixes

 v1.7
 - fixed a undo exploit (i won't go into detail but thx to aMo)
 - added a few missing chat phrases to the russian translation file